Romulo-Moraes/Romulo-Moraes/README.md

 <h2>Assembly-Toolkit ⚙️</h2>
 This repository is a project that contains the basic knowledge about the Assembly language, the necessary runway to take off when the subject is the low-level coding.
-This repository covers things about memory segments, stack, registers, opcodes and more.
+This repository covers topics about memory segments, stack, registers, opcodes and more.

 <h2>Anemone 🐟</h2>